h12w/socks/README.md

 gosocks
 =======

-SOCKS4, SOCKS4A, SOCKS5 Proxy Package for Go
+A SOCKS (SOCKS4, SOCKS4A and SOCKS5) Proxy Package for Go